khulnasoft/integrations-core/vsphere/README.md

 ## Overview

 This check collects resource usage metrics from your vSphere cluster-CPU, disk, memory, and network usage.
-It also watches your vCenter server for events and emits them to Datadog.
+It also watches your vCenter server for events and emits them to Khulnasoft.

 ## Setup

 ### Installation

-The vSphere check is included in the [Datadog Agent][2] package, so you don't need to install anything else on your vCenter server.
+The vSphere check is included in the [Khulnasoft Agent][2] package, so you don't need to install anything else on your vCenter server.

 ### Configuration

-In the **Administration** section of vCenter, add a read-only user called `datadog-readonly` and apply the read-only user permissions to the resources that need monitoring.
+In the **Administration** section of vCenter, add a read-only user called `khulnasoft-readonly` and apply the read-only user permissions to the resources that need monitoring.
 To monitor all child objects in the resource hierarchy, select the "Propagate to children" option.

 Then, edit the `vsphere.d/conf.yaml` file in the `conf.d/` folder at the root of your [Agent's configuration directory][3].
 See the [sample vsphere.d/conf.yaml][4] for all available configuration options.

-[Restart the Agent][5] to start sending vSphere metrics and events to Datadog.
+[Restart the Agent][5] to start sending vSphere metrics and events to Khulnasoft.

-**Note**: The Datadog Agent doesn't need to be on the same server as the vSphere appliance software.
+**Note**: The Khulnasoft Agent doesn't need to be on the same server as the vSphere appliance software.
 An Agent with the vSphere check enabled can be set up to point to a vSphere appliance server.
 Update your `<HOSTNAME>` for each instance accordingly.

 ### Compatibility